emmaaxue/Bee-Movie/README.md

 Install pyautogui by copying this in the app terminal, which comes with your Macbook: python3 -m pip install pyautogui

 Download the program and open it in Python.
-Run the program while holing your cursor on the typing space in iMessages.
+Run the program while holding your cursor on the typing space in iMessages.